Last updated on September 28th, 2021

 Let’s see the example:

 Examples: Neil Patel, for years, produce one helpful article every day.
-And the article length between 2,000 to 3,000 words.
+And the article length is between 2,000 to 3,000 words.

 I must say all these articles meet good quality.
 Even I’m a big fan of Neil Patel and consume lots of content.